Meet the AIIA Team

 The AIIA Executive provides management and operational support for the activities of the Association nationally.
-The Executive team is geographical distributed with team members located in the ACT, NSW and VIC.
+The Executive team is geographically distributed with team members located in the ACT and VIC.

 Chief Executive Officer